jorgeberrizbeitia/cloudinary-mern-stack/README.md

 export { uploadImageService };
 ```

 2. Go to the component where you have a form that is creating or updating a new Document.
-Import the service, create the following two states and the uploading function handler that is called when the button of the input type `file` is clicked.
+Import the service (if using services), create below two states and the uploading function handler that is called when the button of the input type `file` is clicked.

 ```javascript
 // add to component where you are creating an item